Sandip-Mallick/Initial-Email/README.md

 2. Click on the gear icon (Settings) and select "Manage Add-ins"
 3. Click "My add-ins" in the left navigation
 4. Click the "+" icon and select "Add from file..."
-5. Browse to the `manifest.xml` file in the project root and select it
+5. Browse to the `dev-manifest.xml` file for local development or `manifest.xml` for production
 6. Follow the prompts to install the add-in

 ### Outlook Desktop (Mac)